-Dr. Heather D. Alexander is a forest ecologist in the Department of Forestry at Mississippi State University.
-Her research focuses on understanding ecosystem vulnerability in the face of climate change and altered disturbance regimes.
+Dr. Heather D. Alexander is a forest and fire ecologist in the Department of Forestry at Mississippi State University.
+Her research focuses on understanding ecosystem vulnerability in the face of climate change and altered disturbance regimes, especially fire.

-Dr. Alexander’s research program uses field-based experimental manipulations of environmental conditions to test hypothesis about the implications of changing forest communities on ecosystem function, especially carbon cycling.
+Dr. Alexander’s research program uses field-based experimental manipulations of environmental conditions and disturbance regimes to test hypotheses about the implications of changing forest communities on ecosystem function.

 Her research includes the effects of wildfire severity on forest structure and carbon dynamics in the Siberian Arctic, the implications of fire suppression and ‘mesophication’ on oak forests of the eastern U.S., impacts of shrub encroachment into grasslands, and the interaction of abiotic and biotic stressors on restoration success in semi-arid thornscrub forests.

 Dr. Alison Paulson (Ali) is a postdoctoral researcher in the Department of Forestry at Mississippi State University.
 She is a forest ecologist and botanist with particular interests in disturbance ecology, community ecology, and conservation biology.

 Ali received her B.S. in Biology from the University of Washington and her Ph.D. in Botany from the University of Wisconsin-Madison.
 As a Ph.D. student, Ali studied shifts in forest and understory composition resulting from land use and land cover change, deer herbivory, fire suppression, and climate change.